-15 Female Detective Novels To Read While You Mourn Nancy Drew
+15 Female Detective Novels To Fill The Nancy Drew Sized Hole In Your Heart

 This year Nancy Drew turns 90-years-old.
 But instead of throwing her a well-deserved party, the writers behind Nancy Drew & The Hardy Boys decided to kill off the beloved girl detective, leaving the Hardy Boys to investigate her murder.
 One hell of a way to celebrate.

 Almost immediately after the news was announced, fans on Twitter began to react to the series' "fridging" — a comic book term, coined by Gail Simone, referring to a phenomenon in which writers use the death of a female character to advance the male character's plot — of Nancy Drew.